PavelZaytsev/notion-task-alerts/README.md

-# Notion Task Sync
+# Notion Task Alerts

-An ADHD-friendly task notification system that bridges Notion's excellent task management with reliable desktop notifications.
+A task notification system that bridges Notion's excellent task management with Discord notifications.

 ## What it does